-SETN 4834 - Nuclear Engineering System and Design II Pre-requisite: SETN 4833 (taken)
+SETN 4834 - Nuclear Engineering System and Design II

 This capstone course is a group design project, with a nuclear industrial based case, involving integration of knowledge in nuclear physics, neutron transport, heat transfer, safety, materials, environmental impact and economic analysis.
 It provides opportunities to synthesize knowledge acquired in nuclear engineering and apply this knowledge to complex problems of current interest in nuclear power plant design.
 Students are required to present an interim design project, final design presentation and submit the final design report.